serverlessworkflow/specification/specification/README.md

 Each branch receives the same copy of the Parallel state's data input.

-A branch can define either actions to be executed within that branch or states.
+A branch can define either states or actions to be executed.

 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.